tiagolr/ripplerx/README.md

 for the Reaper DAW, it started as a research project into physically modelled drums and ended up a synth heavily based on AAS Chromaphone and Sai'ke [Partials](https://github.com/JoepVanlier/JSFX?tab=readme-ov-file#partials---modal-synthesis-effect).

-The first version was based off Partials since it is one the few open source modal synths available, from there the main reference became Chromaphone and Collision, the controls and models are almost a one to one match.
+The first version was based off Partials since it is one the few open source modal synths I could find, from there the main reference became Chromaphone and Collision, the controls and models are almost a one to one match.

 Ripplerx has additional controls for Inharmonicity and model Ratio and a distinct sound,